batchatco/go-native-netcdf/README.md

 # go-native-netcdf

+## Note

+This is a work in progress.

 ## Introduction

 This is a native implementation of NetCDF in the Go language.
 It only supports the CDF file format at the current time.
 HDF5 support may be available sometime in the future.